domcross/fhem-skill/README.md

 This skill utilizes the skillsettings.json file which allows you to configure this skill via home.mycroft.ai after a few minutes of having the skill installed you should see something like below in the https://home.mycroft.ai/#/skill location:

 Fill this out with your appropriate Fhem information and hit save.
-(Note: User name, password and SSL options are currently not supported.)
+(Note: SSL options are currently not supported.)

 ![Screenshot](screenshot.JPG?raw=true)